masesgroup/KNet/src/documentation/articles/performance.md

 ## Initial considerations

-Apache Kafka is a client-server architecture which relies on the network for communication.
+Apache Kafka™ is a client-server architecture which relies on the network for communication.
 The entire infrastructure performance depends on some elements:
-  1. The HW where Apache Kafka server is running on: see https://kafka.apache.org/documentation/#hwandos for further information
+  1. The HW where Apache Kafka™ server is running on: see https://kafka.apache.org/documentation/#hwandos for further information
-  2. The settings of Apache Kafka server installation
+  2. The settings of Apache Kafka™ server installation
   3. The network between clients and servers
   4. The client library with its configuration parameters
   5. The user application